 Ruth is the creator of Chalk and Voices of 9.11 and the founder of the Remember the Triangle Fire Coalition.
 Her work has been exhibited at the Museum of Modern Art, Boston Museum of Fine Art, Corcoran Gallery of Art, National Museum of Women in the Arts, New-York Historical Society, Gray Art Gallery, Anthology Film Archives and 3LD Art + Technology Center.
 International exhibition includes Clermont-Ferrand (France), Shift Festival (Basel) and Théâtre de la Ville (Paris) as well as broadcast on the Independent Film Channel (IFC) and PBS.
+Immerwährende Verwandlung, an interactive cabinet of wonders, commissioned and on permanent display at Universität Hamburg, and solo exhibition, Tikkun Olam, at Kunstverein Grafschaft Bentheim.

 Her projects have garnered support from the Jerome Foundation, New York State Council on the Arts, Experimental Television Center, Lower Manhattan Cultural Council and the 21st Century ILGWU Heritage Fund.
 Ruth was the Resident Researcher in Video at New York University’s Interactive Telecommunications Program (ITP) where she received her masters degree and a fellow in Public Humanities at Brown University.
 Additional residencies include Yaddo, Squeaky Wheel, CESTA (Czech Republic), Digital Performance Institute, and Here Arts Center.
-Her work has been widely covered in the press including the New York Times, NPR, CNN, and the Huffington Post.
+Her work has been widely covered in the press including the New York Times, NPR, and CNN.

 In 2011, Ruth was honored to be included in the Community Leaders Briefing Series at the Obama White House.

 For more on her work please visit: www.streetpictures.org